waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/readme.md

-# 1 - Infrastructure as Code with Azure Bicep and PowerShell DSC
+# 1 - Azure Infrastructure as Code

 ## Introduction